sonatype-nexus-community/nexus-development-guides/docs/format-plugin.md

 # What you'll build

 You'll build a simple plugin akin to the Raw format with support for Hosted, Proxy and Group repositories.
-More information about the different repository types can be found at https://help.sonatype.com
+More information about the different repository types can be found at [Repository Management](https://help.sonatype.com/display/NXRM3/Repository+Management)

 # Useful resources